AnonNanoo/SteganoByt3/README.md

 # SteganoByt3

-Hiding information within a Picture!
+Hiding information within a Picture and also being able to extract it back to readable information!
+(Will probably be done with bash)